beacon-biosignals/PyMNE.jl/README.md

 ## Installation
 This package uses [`PyCall`](https://github.com/JuliaPy/PyCall.jl/) to make [MNE-Python](https://mne.tools) available from within Julia.
 Unsurprisingly, MNE-Python and its dependencies need to be installed in order for this to work and PyMNE will attempt to install when the package is built.

 By default, this installation happens in the "global" path for the Python used by PyCall.
 If you're using PyCall via its hidden Miniconda install, your own Anaconda environment, or a Python virtual environment, this is what you want.
 (The "global" path is sandboxed to the Conda/virtual environment.)
-If you are however using system python, then you should set `ENV["PIPFLAGS"] = "--user"` before `add`ing / `build`ing the package.
+If you are however using system Python, then you should set `ENV["PIPFLAGS"] = "--user"` before `add`ing / `build`ing the package.
 By default, PyMNE will use the latest MNE release available on [PyPI](https://pypi.org/project/mne/), but this can also be changed via the `ENV["MNEVERSION"] = version_number` for your preferred